miguelhrocha/go-hammer/README.md

 ## TPS Generator

 **Goroutine per request**
 There are as many goroutines as TPS specified spawned every second.
-I'm calling them Hammers, they are short-lived because they die as soon as their request is over, and they can be of different types to extend the system.
-For example a hammer of type HTTP knows how to trigger HTTP requests, but a hammer of type IoT knows how to generate MQTT requests.
-This allows for the actual testing logic to be decoupled from the load generation orchestration.
+I'm calling them Hammers and they are short-lived because they die as soon as their request is over.
+There can be hammers of different types, for example, a hammer of type HTTP knows how to trigger HTTP requests, but a hammer of type IoT knows how to generate MQTT requests.
+This allows for extensibility and to decouple the actual testing logic from the load generation orchestration.
 The following diagram illustrates the goroutines involved, which are represented by circles:

 ![Goroutines](docs/goroutines.png)